Cam Brown (American football)

-Cameron Courtney Brown (born April 1, 1998) is an American football linebacker for the New York Giants of the National Football League (NFL).
-He played college football at Penn State.
+Cameron Courtney Brown (born April 1, 1998) is an American professional football linebacker.
+He played college football for the Penn State Nittany Lions.

-Early life and high school career
+Early life

 Brown began his high school career at James Hubert Blake High School in Silver Spring, Maryland before transferring to Bullis School in Potomac, Maryland, where he played high school football as a linebacker.
 He graduated in the Class of 2016.

 College career

 At Penn State, Brown played in 51 total games, with 26 starts.
 Brown was a team captain as a senior and recorded 72 tackles, 5.5 for a loss, 2 sacks, and 4 passes defensed.
-He earned Third-team All-Big Ten honors.
+He earned Third-team All-Big Ten Conference honors.

 Professional career

+New York Giants

-Brown was selected by the New York Giants in the sixth round with the 183rd pick in the 2020 NFL Draft.
+Brown was selected by the New York Giants in the sixth round with the 183rd pick in the 2020 NFL draft.

 On September 25, 2021, Brown was placed on injured reserve with a hamstring injury.
 He was activated on October 16.

+Miami Dolphins

+On April 17, 2024, Brown signed with the Miami Dolphins.
+He was placed on injured reserve on August 12.

+Personal life

+Brown is the son of Desmond Brown and Susan Giscombe.
+He has two brothers, D. Greyson and Brandon and two sisters, Simone and Candice.

+His cousin André Davis, was a wide receiver at Virginia Tech and for nine seasons in the NFL.